AdiRavid/BCI4ALS-python/README.md

 * **xgb_classifier.py** - XGB classifier.
 * **random_forest_classifier.py** - Random Forest classifier.
 * **logistic_regression_classifier.py** - Logistic Regression classifier.
 * **ensemble_classifier.py** - Ensemble classifier of xgb models.
-The ensemble is an array of xgb models, that decide using "major voting".
+The ensemble is an array of xgb models that decide using "major voting".
 * **optuna_runner.py** - A helper file containing 3 functions which runs optuna (A hyperparameter optimization framework) for xgb classifier, RandomForest classifier and LogisiticRegression classifier.

 ### plotting
 ___
+Utilities for plotting
 * **plot_epochs.py** - we use this code to plot the average of epochs by class for a single fif file.
   The script also plots average psd for each class as well as average eeg epoch.